13. June 2018, 18:15 Uhr

 The confusion about Brexit has just become considerably greater.
 Yes, the government has survived voting on the amendments to its EU Withdrawal Bill without a formal defeat.
 Yet that was achieved only at the price of an increased danger of the Prime Minister’s eventual downfall later on by aggravating the factional infighting in the Tory party.

 That simply means that for the time being, the clock remains ticking until that date, regardless of a potential vote by Parliament on the contents of the deal with the EU, and Britain will be out at the end of March in 2019.
-Only a factual amendment stipulating that there be no Brexit without a deal in place and validated by Parliament will change that.
+Only a factual amendment stipulating that there be no Brexit without a deal in place being validated by Parliament will change that.
 And that is where Theresa May and her government have manoeuvred themselves into a quandary without escape.

-Thus far from reducing the risk of a chaotic Brexit without any agreement in place, Parliament’s voting on the bill has unfortunately aggravated it until further notice.
+Thus, far from reducing the risk of a chaotic Brexit without any agreement in place, Parliament’s voting on the bill has unfortunately aggravated it until further notice.

 [Original version as of 13 June, updated on 20 June]